cnrancher/docs-octopus/docs/en/devicelink/state-of-dl.md

                                       '
 ```

-If the connection is healthy, the corresponding device instance will synchronize the status from the real one.
-This is the process of all state flow:
+If the connection is `healthy`, the corresponding device instance will synchronize its status from the real physical one.
+Below is a full process of all states:

 ```text
 ┌─────────────────────┐   if the node is available?